-But Abbott was one of the nation’s highest-profile campaigners against legalising same-sex marriage, urging people to vote no throughout the damaging postal survey campaign.
+But Abbott was one of the nation’s highest-profile campaigners against legalising same-sex marriage.
+He urged people to vote no throughout the damaging postal survey campaign.

-“I say to you if you don’t like same-sex marriage, vote no. If you’re worried about religious freedom and freedom of speech, vote no, and if you don’t like political correctness, vote no because voting no will help to stop political correctness in its tracks,” he said on day one of the campaign.
+“I say to you if you don’t like same-sex marriage, vote no. If you’re worried about religious freedom and freedom of speech, vote no. If you don’t like political correctness, vote no because voting no will help to stop political correctness in its tracks,” he said on day one of the campaign.

 “To demand ‘marriage equality’, therefore, is quite misleading.
 Same-sex couples already have that,” he said.